vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 The market state is `active`.
 1. Make sure that trades happen so that at least two parties have open positions.
 The mark price is `p`.
-1. The time specified at market proposal by the interal time oracle is reached.
+1. The time specified at market proposal by the internal time oracle is reached.
 Any orders that parties submit get rejected.
 The parties with open position in the immediately preceding step still have open positions.
 Parties with open positions still have non-zero margin account balances.